ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

 --------------------------------------

-The WRF Preprocessing System (WPS) is a set of programs to prepare input to the real program for WRF real-data simulations.
+The WRF Preprocessing System (WPS) is a set of programs to prepare inputs to the real program executable (real.exe) for WRF real-data simulations.

 .. note::